Bounded-context orchestration model

 The select function is where the optimisation lives.
 The first problem is that selection is sequential, not static, so the task is already closer to a control problem than to a one-shot packing problem:

-Framing matters, not just selection.
-The same knowledge, presented differently, has different value to a bounded observer.
-"Here are six documents, synthesise them" is less useful than "documents A and B establish X, documents C and D contradict it, resolve the tension."
+Coupled selection and framing.
+Context cost has two dimensions — volume (how many tokens) and complexity (how hard the tokens are to use).
+The same knowledge, presented differently, has different value to a bounded observer: "Here are six documents, synthesise them" is less useful than "documents A and B establish X, documents C and D contradict it, resolve the tension."
 Same tokens, different yield for a bounded reader.
 See information value is observer-relative.

 Scope and open questions